 Your baby wants to be close to you, all the time

 The United Nations Children’s Fund (Unicef) recommends babies sleep in the same room as their mother for at least the first six months to make breastfeeding easier and reduce the risk of sudden infant death syndrome (SIDS).
 Even if you put a cot in a nursery and plan for your baby to sleep there, chances are it won’t happen.
-Remember, in the beginning, your baby will be like an extension of yourself, with her comfort and safety essential for your own wellbeing.
+Remember, in the beginning, your baby will be like an extension of yourself, with their comfort and safety essential for your own wellbeing.

 One safe possible arrangement is to attach a clip-on crib to your own bed or have a Moses basket near your bed, so you both have your own space without being apart from each other.
-However, there may be times when you find yourself sharing your bed with your baby (co-sleeping), especially if she can’t fall asleep unless in close contact with you.
+However, there may be times when you find yourself sharing your bed with your baby (co-sleeping), especially if they can’t fall asleep unless in close contact with you.

-Co-sleeping do’s and don’ts
+Sleeping with your baby - do’s and don’ts

 - Make sure your baby can’t fall out of bed or become trapped between the bed and wall.

 - Keep your baby away from pillows, duvets, blankets and any other items that could smother them or cause them to overheat.